 In a Collins glass, add the sparkling water and place the glass in the refrigerator.

-In a shaker, add all other ingredients except the heavy cream and soda water, add 2 ice cubes and shake until chilled.
+In a shaker, add all other ingredients except the heavy cream and soda water, add 2 ice cubes and shake until well-chilled.

 Pour the contents into the Collins glass holding the sparkling water.

-Pour a splash of sparkling water into the shaker with the leftover foam and swirl.
+Pour a splash of fresh soda water into the shaker with the leftover foam and swirl it around.

-Top off the drink with the extra foam.
+Top off the drink with the extra soda water foam.

 Garnish with a star anise pod.